Khamenei says U.S., Israel wage media war to discourage Iranians

 “Now they are just worrying about their own survival as a country,” he told reporters, without offering any evidence.

-Reporting by Dubai newsroom; editing by David Stamp
+Reporting by Dubai newsroom; Editing by Mathew Mpoke Bigg